appsmithorg/appsmith-docs/website/docs/reference/widgets/input.md

 Widget property setters enable you to modify the values of widget properties at runtime, eliminating the need to manually update properties in the editor.

-These methods are asynchronous and return a [JavaScript Promise](/core-concepts/writing-code/javascript-promises).
+These methods are asynchronous and return a [promise](/core-concepts/writing-code/javascript-promises#using-promises-in-appsmith).
 You can use the `.then()` block to ensure execution and sequencing of subsequent lines of code in Appsmith.

 ```js
 return Input1.setVisibility(true).then(() => {